25 kV AC railway electrification: 12.5 kV AC at 60 Hz

-SEPTA - Both ex-Reading Rail and ex-Pennsylvania Rail sides.

-6.25 kV AC
+6.25 kV AC at 50 Hz

 Early 50 Hz AC railway electrification in the United Kingdom was planned to use sections at 6.25 kV AC where there was limited clearance under bridges and in tunnels.
 Rolling stock was dual-voltage with automatic switching between 25 kV and 6.25 kV.
 The 6.25 kV sections were converted to 25 kV AC as a result of research work that demonstrated that the distance between live and earthed equipment could be reduced from that originally thought to be necessary.

 The research was done using a steam engine beneath a bridge at Crewe.
 A section of 25 kV overhead line was gradually brought closer to the earthed metalwork of the bridge whilst being subjected to steam from the locomotive's chimney.
 The distance at which a flashover occurred was measured and this was used as a basis from which new clearances between overhead equipment and structures were derived.

-50 kV AC
+50 kV AC at 50 or 60 Hz

 Occasionally 25 kV is doubled to 50 kV to obtain greater power and increase the distance between substations.
 Such lines are usually isolated from other lines to avoid complications from interrunning.
 Examples are: